Updated: February 1, 2019

 This might be common sense, but we all have our moments, don’t we?
 Don’t buy something that you can’t physically take with you.
 We’ve made adjustments, carried a canvas onto the plane by itself, or used an extra tote to carry more stuff and expanded the checked luggage if we use that service.

 Another learn-from-us moment: If you buy wine in its smallest form and still isn’t 100ml, you must drink it before the flight.
 A shop lady basically challenged us saying that that particular wine was to most appropriate in small doses (it was ice wine).
 Yeah…challenge accepted and completed!

 TIP: If you want to buy alcohol but just have nowhere to pack it, hope they have it in the duty-free shop so you can add it to your other carry-on items.

 - Buy locally and not from a tourist shop if you can help it.

 - Find something that you absolutely love.

-- Make sure you have room in your luggage or can have it shipped back home.
+- Make sure you have room in the luggage or can have it shipped.